 In 2019, Seewer was drafted into the Monster Energy Yamaha Factory MXGP Team, formerly run by Yamaha legend Michele Rinaldi, while the Monster Energy Wilvo Yamaha MXGP Team lined up as one of the strongest teams in the paddock with the slick duo of Tonus and new recruit Gautier Paulin.
 Both Paulin and Tonus quickly became podium threats, accumulating 10 podium finishes in the first 12 rounds and challenging for a championship medal.
 Seewer went from strength to strength, making six podium appearances on his way to finishing the year as the MXGP series runner up, while Paulin fell 8-points short of the bronze medal and finished fourth.
 Tonus made a strong return to racing after a full year off and ended the 2019 season inside the top-five.

-Last season, Seewer retained his ‘second in the world’ ranking with three impressive race wins, a maiden Grand Prix win and six podium finishes.
-The 28-year-old Swiss rider will remain on the team for 2021, where he will enter his fourth consecutive MXGP season with Yamaha.
+In 2020, Seewer retained his ‘second in the world’ ranking with three impressive race wins, a maiden Grand Prix win and six podium finishes.